-I found these skills necessary in my own life after my husband, Vernon Smith, was awarded the Nobel Prize in Economics in 2002.
-Plunged into a new “normal” of travel and formal social gatherings, I gradually discovered how uncomfortable I was in many social situations.
+When my husband was awarded the Nobel Prize in Economics in 2002, I was plunged into a new “normal” of travel and formal social gatherings, and in the years that followed, I gradually became aware of how uncomfortable I was in many social situations.

-I began to realize a long-felt and unmet need for knowing appropriate social graces to keep me at ease.
-Called to meet this need, I attended education and corporate certification trainings at The American School of Protocol in Atlanta GA.
+I began to realize a long-felt and unmet need for knowing appropriate social graces to keep me at ease and comfortable in any social situation.
+Called to meet this need, I attended etiquette and protocol education and corporate certification trainings, and began my deep dive into the literature and understanding of rules and order on the micro level of human interactions.

-After completing just one round of course work, my husband and I attended a formal event in Scotland.
+In 2012, after completing a first round of etiquette and protocol course work, my husband and I attended a formal event in Scotland.
 It was like night and day for me!
-I realized a markedly increased confidence level in dining and socializing skills and actually enjoyed the occasion.
+I realized a markedly increased confidence level in dining and socializing skills and truly enjoyed the occasion.
+No more angst!

-This was my confirmation – these skills matter and training is vital!
-Wouldn’t it be wonderful to eventually help others gain confidence in social and professional settings?
+This was my confirmation – these skills matter!
+I knew then and there that I wanted to help others gain confidence in social and professional settings.
 A new teaching dream began to materialize.

 Today I am passionate about teaching skills that have immediate personal and professional benefit.
 Comfort and confidence are not trivial matters!